Definition and Purpose

 Visiting Academics must hold a research or faculty position at another institution, and be willing to cover the costs related to campus access (page 4).

 ‘Lab’ Interns: Veterinary and Post-graduate research students who have a desire to be mentored and learn in a lab.
 Interns may stay at Cornell for up to 12 months.

 In all cases, visitors must be sponsored by a faculty member and submit three documents: 1.
 A Visitor Request Form (including department chair’s approval, and all required documentation) and submitted to the Office of International Affairs & Professional Programs (OIAPP) ideally three months before the visit.
 The Visitor Request Form collects standard information required to process a visitor, and documents commitment of the faculty member and the department as well as clarifying the best category/status for each visitor.

 2. A CV that describes relevant education and research experience.

-3. A signed Agreement Form (from a VIRM template) that describes learning or collaboration objectives, and acknowledges the expectations made of the visitor (including costs) and benefits provided by Cornell, must also be submitted.
+3. A signed Agreement Form (from a OIAPP template) that describes learning or collaboration objectives, and acknowledges the expectations made of the visitor (including costs) and benefits provided by Cornell, must also be submitted.
 Due to the time required and associated costs, processing will not commence without the Visitor Request Form, CV, and Letter of Intent.

 The following table lists the specific documentation required for each visitor: